 The Phase II of the Badin IV South exploration license expired on July 5, 2018.
 On July 2, 2018, the operator on behalf of the JV Partners have submitted an application to DGPC for the grant of two years extension in license term.
-The approval is expected in due course.
+On February 10, 2020, the DGPC granted approval of extension in the license term subject to the submission of bank guarantees by the JV partners.
+On February 13, 2020, Jura submitted its application to DGPC for hypothecation of reserves in lieu of bank guarantee, which is currently pending.
+The management believes that the possibility of rejection of Jura's application by DGPC is remote, since a similar approval has been granted by DGPC in respect of Guddu exploration license.